 - The System Information section holds data on the operating system, kernel version, and architecture your VPS runs on.

 - The Processor Information section gives you the number of CPU cores, the vendor, the processor’s speed, and its cache size.

 - The Current Memory Usage contains information on the amount of available physical and swap memory as well as current statistics on how much of it is being used.

 - The Current Disk Usage can tell you how much storage space you’ve got and how much of it is free at the moment.

 Information on the status of your VPS is also available on the Server Status page, which, for your convenience, can also be accessed from the Quick Links section on SPanel’s homepage.
 On it, you can see a full list of the services running on your VPS, including your web server, the SShield security system, and your FTP and email services.

 Most likely, there will be a green checkmark next to each service, indicating that it’s running smoothly.
-If this isn’t the case, you can try to rectify the problem by restarting it from the Restart Service page available from the menu on the left.
+If this isn’t the case, you can try to rectify the problem by restarting the server from the Restart Service page available from the menu on the left.

-If you feel that the server isn’t performing as well as it should be, you can either restart it through SPanel’s Admin Interface, or you can contact our technical support team who will identify the problem and help you fix it.
+If you feel that the server isn’t performing as well as it should be, you can either restart it through the SPanel Admin Interface or simply contact our technical support team to identify the problem and help you fix it.